 - Meanwhile, saute the onion in 1 tablespoon of butter in a large skillet over medium high heat until softened and beginning to brown (about 3 minutes).

-- Add the ground beef; continue cooking until browned and fully cooked.
+- Add the ground beef (1 lb.); continue cooking until browned and fully cooked.

-- Season with beef and onions with the cinnamon, salt, and pepper.
+- Season with beef and onions with the cinnamon (1 tablespoon) and salt and pepper to taste.
 Stir to coat.

-- In a large bowl, layer 1/3 of the spaghetti, 1/3 of the ground beef mixture, and 1/3 of the cheese.
+- In a large bowl, layer 1/3 of the cooked spaghetti, 1/3 of the ground beef mixture, and 1/3 of the grated Romano cheese.
 Repeat layers two more times.

 - Drizzle the browned butter over the spaghetti.